-You should only test your blood glucose to validate your hunger before eating.
+You only need to test your blood glucose to validate your hunger before eating.
 This could be as little as twice a day, or even less if you identify your Main Meal regardless of your blood sugar.

 We would also like you to test your post-meal glucose during baselining and waking glucose at the start and during the eating-window stage.
-However, most people quickly find that their post-meal blood glucose is generally in the normal healthy range after they eat, so there’s little value in continuing to test after meals.
+However, most people quickly find that their post-meal blood glucose is generally in the normal healthy range after eating, so there’s little value in testing after meals.

 While we usually find people settle on a schedule of three/two or two/one meals per day.
 Because most people are unable to get adequate protein and nutrients in one sitting, we don’t recommend OMAD or ADF.